 January 25, 2022

-At the height of the global pandemic, something peculiar and unexpected happened.
-In the United States, a record number of around 11.5 million workers quit their jobs in the middle of this year from April to July.
-This was taking place at a time where, just a year ago, companies and businesses were forced to lay off people as the world fell into an economic downturn.
+At the height of the COVID 19 pandemic, something peculiar and unexpected happened.
+In the United States, there's a record number of around 11.5 million workers quitting their jobs in the middle of this year from April to July.
+This occurred when, just a year ago, companies and businesses were forced to decrease their labor force as the world fell into an economic downturn.

-High layoff and unemployment rates generally lead to lower turnover rates.
-Quitting your current job during a recession usually means that it will be extremely difficult to find a new job.
+High layoffs and unemployment rates generally lead to lower turnover rates.
+Quitting your current job during a recession usually means finding a new job will be extremely difficult.
 Since normally people look towards maintaining financial security and stability during times of uncertainty, resigning from a job and risking being unemployed for a long time would logically not be a popular choice.

-Historical trends show that during times of economic instability, resignation rates are usually lower.
+Historical trends show that during times of economic instability, resignation rates are usually lower while the labor force participation rate is typically high.
 This is understandable as fewer workers are willing to take the risk of not finding another job if ever they do decide to leave their current work for whatever reason.

 What caused this paradoxical economic behavior?